-Sentir Graduate College of Spiritual Formation is one of the ten colleges of the University of Divinity, which collaborates with centres of spiritual formation including WellSpring Centre, Campion Centre of Ignatian Spirituality and Faber Centre of Ignatian Spirituality.
+Sentir Graduate College of Spiritual Formation is one of the eleven colleges of the University of Divinity, which collaborates with centres of spiritual formation including WellSpring Centre, Campion Centre of Ignatian Spirituality and Faber Centre of Ignatian Spirituality.

 Who we are

 Grounded in Christ through the spirituality of Saint Ignatius of Loyola,

 Sentir is a work of the Australian Province of the Society of Jesus